 In a recent study, the Centers For Disease Control found that 73% of all high school students are not sleeping the recommended number of hours per night.

-We spoke with Omrit Silberstein, PsyD, clinical psychologist, specialist in sleep disorders, and a member of the Mattress Clarity Expert Network.
+We spoke with Omrit Silberstein, PsyD, clinical psychologist, a specialist in sleep disorders, and a member of the Mattress Clarity Expert Network.
 She told us the main reasons that teens do not get enough sleep often include:

 - Busy schedules.
 Many adolescents have multiple social obligations, academic demands, and extra-curricular commitments.
 Some also work.
 It is a lot to manage, can be stressful, and is clearly time-consuming, thereby pushing bedtime to a later hour.